Frequently Asked Questions

 - Transfer students must have a minimum grade point average of 3.50 on all coursework to be eligible.

-- Applications are not accepted from students within three semesters of graduation.
+- Applications are not accepted from students within three major (fall/spring) semesters of graduation.

 There is no minimum or maximum amount of Honors hours a student must take each term.
 Most students will take no more than two Honors courses in any given semester.
 Overall, students in COEHP Honors must complete 18 hours of Honors credit, of which at least 10 hours must come from within the student’s major program of study.
 Academic advisors in the Office of Academic Student Initiatives and Services (OASIS) will be able to list specific course requirements for each major.